torch/cwrap/doc/argumenttypes.md

 C types, which are converted to/from [lua_Number](http://www.lua.org/manual/5.1/manual.html#lua_Number).

-Additionaly, `byte` is an equivalent naming for `unsigned char`, and `boolean` is interpreted as a boolean in Lua, and an int in C.
+Additionally, `byte` is an equivalent naming for `unsigned char`, and `boolean` is interpreted as a boolean in Lua, and an int in C.

 `real` will also be converted to/from a `lua_Number`, while assuming that